 GitHub - Nimaoth/Nev: Nev is a keyboard focused GUI and terminal text editor

-We believe that this document is fully human-written.
+We believe that this document is fully human-written

+Nev is a fast, keyboard-driven text editor written in Nim that runs in the terminal and in a GUI.
 It combines ideas from Neovim, Helix, and Zed with builtin developer tools like Git integration, Treesitter syntax highlighting, LSP support, DAP debugging, and WASM plugins.
+I'm developing Nev for fun and only work on it in my free time.
+Use at your own risk!
+Table of Contents

 Features